LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 .. figure:: figures/DataExtractorToolMenu.png
 	:align: center

-	The Data Extractor tool menu
+	The DataExtractor tool menu

 .. note::
 	The name that will appear in the `Tools` menu is dependent on the `ToolTitle`_ value in the configuration file, **not** the name given when adding the tool using the Tool Manager.

 .. tip::
 	It is recommended that a MapInfo Workspace is created that contains all the required GIS layers to run the tool.
-Once this workspace has been set up and the tool has been configured and installed, running the Data Extractor tool becomes a simple process.
+Once this workspace has been set up and the tool has been configured and installed, running the DataExtractor tool becomes a simple process.

 .. raw:: latex